UMWEDU/umw-residencelife-sync/_pages/ra-selection.md

 <h3>Individual Interviews</h3>
 Candidates are interviewed by staff members of the Office of Residence Life and Housing.
 You can expect to be asked a series of questions pertaining to your interest in the role, awareness of the position, leadership potential, community building, and multiculturalism.
 The interview will take approximately 45 minutes.
 <h3>Group Process Interviews</h3>
 Group Process interviews are essentially an experiential interview.
 As long as all application materials have been submitted and academic requirements are met, all RA applicants will participate.
-During Group Process interviews, you will be led through a series of interactive activities by two experienced facilitators.
+During Group Process interviews, you will be led through a series of interactive activities by experienced facilitators.
 You will also be observed and subsequently evaluated by members of the Residence Life and Housing team.
 The evaluators will be observing how you interact with your peers, your leadership skills, and the way you espouse or demonstrate the qualities that we are looking for in our RA staff.
 <h3>Alternate Pool</h3>
 The Alternate Pool is for those candidates for the Resident Assistant position who are qualified and have the skills to be a Resident Assistant, but we, unfortunately, do not have a position available at the time.
 If there should be a Resident Assistant position vacancy, professional staff from the Office of Residence Life and Housing will review and select candidates from the Alternate Pool.
 Candidates in the Alternate Pool will be notified via phone and e-mail if they are offered a position.